sedna-users/overview/README.md

   different loci.
 It also provides an interface to SNPRelate for PCAs and calculating Fst. <https://github.com/eriqande/genoscapeRtools>.

+### Historical demography from a single genome (PSMC)

+- bash script to generate a consensus diploid genome from a bam file, and run PSMC (plus bootstrap) for historical demography. https://github.com/PAMorin/PSMC_boostrap_231122

 ### Bioinformatically useful R packages

 - ecaRbioinf: A few useful functions in a package: